 The 28th Annual Antique & Classic in-water Boat Show at FAMOUS FREDDIE'S Saturday July 14, 2012

 on Pistakee Lake, 510 Park Ave, Fox Lake IL

-Set up is 8:00 to 9:90

-Show 9:00 to 1:00

-Boating on your own 1:30 to 4:00

-Cocktails & Western BBQ Buffet at 4:30
+Set up is 8:00 to 9:90 Show 9:00 to 1:00 Boating on your own 1:30 to 4:00 Cocktails & Western BBQ Buffet at 4:30

-Tossed garden Salad Corn on the cob

-Grilled BBQ Chicken Coleslaw
+Tossed garden Salad Grilled BBQ Chicken BBQ Rib Fingers

-BBQ Rib Fingers Baked Potatoes
+Corn on the cob Coleslaw Baked Potatoes

 Cash Bar

 \$15.00 Boat entry fee (before 7/9/12, \$20 after 7/9/12) \$17.00 per person for BBQ Buffet (must pay for buffet by 7/9/12)

 There is no launch ramp at Freddie's, you could launch at any of the other Marinas around the Lake.
 Ben Watts Marina ramp is 3 minutes by car or water.
 NOTE: A Waterway Permit Sticker is required, it can be purchased at Watts Marina.

 For more info: Ron Van Horn 708-347-8951 or Ted Cartner 847-395-8902

-NAME:

-Address:
+A ddmoss.

+Auuress:

 City StateZip

 Phone MFG BOAT

-MODEL YEARLENGTH
+MODEL YEARLENGTH ł

 ENGINE HP

-Send to: Ted Cartner PO Roy 683 Antioch II.
-60002
+Send to: Ted Cartner PO Box 683 Antioch IL 60002

-The Smoke Signal PAGE 10

-MAKE CHECKS OUT TO "The Blackhawk Chapter"
+CHECKS OUT TO "The Blackhawk Chapter"

 Annual Father's Day Port Edwards Champagne Brunch & Fox River Cruise Sunday June 17

 The Blackhawk Chapter is pleased to announce the annual Father's Day Cruise to Port Edwards Restaurant in Algonquin for the sumptuous Sunday champagne brunch.
 For those of you not familiar with this cruise, it's not one to miss.
 The lower Fox River is always calm, the brunch at Port Edwards is extraordinary and the atmosphere is very nautical.
 This is also a good early season shakedown in the company of helpful companions.

 The cruise will start with a free launch at Turnkey Classics in Burtons Bridge, Highway 176 and the Fox River, courtesy of member Chuck Kelley.

 Plan to be launched and ready to run by 9:00, at which time we will head south to Algonquin.
 We will be seated for brunch around 11:00.
 After gorging ourselves, we have the whole day for the leisurely trip back north.
 Brunch, includes coffee, brunch, champagne...the works!
 Look for a registration form and pricing info in the next issue of the Smoke Signal.

+and a feature of the second se PAR

+Not to to Port

+SCALE Edwards

-Name Number Attending Name of boat Total enclosed (\$37.00 x number=) MAIL TO: Ron Van Horn 4232 Riverside Dr. Crystal Lake, IL 60014 Phone 815-459-TREE PS: DON'T FORGET TO GET A ONE DAY WATERWAYSTICKER!
+Name Number Attending

+Name of boat

+Total enclosed (\$37.00 x number=)

+MAIL TO: Ron Van Horn 4232 Riverside Dr. Crystal Lake, IL 60014 Phone 815-459-TREE

+ח יפק

+PS: DON'I FORGET TO GET A ONE DAY WATERWAYSTICKER!
 If you would like a ride by boat, call Ron Van Horn.
-If you have additional room aboard for our boat-less guests, let us know how many you can accommodate
+If you have additional room aboard for our boat-less guests, let us know how many you can accommodate.

 Celebrating 29 years

 Hagerty Marine Insurance recognized Restorer

 - Partial or complete restorations

 - Upholstery

 - Covers

 - Residential & Commercial Furniture

 - Architectural woodworking

 A name known for superior craftsmanship, and absolutely the finest finish available anywhere.
 Our team of craftsmen is dedicated to perfection, attention to detail and longevity, while maintaining authenticity.

-2011 ACBS 36th Annual International Boat Show Abbey Resort, Fontana, WI Awards won by Lange Custom Woodworking, Inc.
+2011 ACBS 36th Annual International Boat Show Abbey Resort, Fontana, WI Awards won by

-For the restoration of 1947 Ventnor Sport Runabout
+Lange Custom Woodworking, Inc. For the restoration of

+1947 Ventnor Sport Runabout

-1st Place Restored Classic Runabout 1st Place Peoples Choice out of 130+ Boats 1st Place Hagerty Youth Judges Choice Blackhawk Chapter ACBS Sharpest Arrow "Best Original Restoration -As delivered from Factory"
+1st Place Restored Classic Runabout 1st Place Peoples Choice out of 130+ Boats 1st Place Hagerty Youth Judges Choice Blackhawk Chapter ACBS Sharpest Arrow "Best Original Restoration - As delivered from Factory"

 88 1st Place winners to date